 A carcinoid tumor is a rare type of tumor that often grows slowly.

 Carcinoid tumors are cancer.
-But in many cases there are no symptoms.
+But in many cases, they don't cause symptoms.

-In rare cases, a carcinoid tumor can cause symptoms called carcinoid syndrome.
+In rare cases, a carcinoid tumor can cause a group of symptoms called carcinoid syndrome.
 This often happens after the tumor has spread.